briantimar/xv6-public/README.md

 ## Things added

 * Threads, accessible to users via `thread_create()` and `join()` library functions.
-* Lottery scheduling for processes, as per OSTEP.
-Users can set process priorities by assigning tickets via system call.
 * `getpstat` system call and corresponding `ps` user program to get summary of current process statuses.
 * Unmapped first page, to produce pagefaults when null pointers are dereferenced
 * `mprotect()` and `munprotect()` system calls to toggle page write permissions